 When you’re considering pool landscaping, bear in mind that repeating the paving stones used in other zones of your yard can be a sound tactic, creating a harmonious look.

 Alternatively, you might choose to distinguish the pool area with a different paver.
 If so, make sure its color is sympathetic to other hardscaping as well as the planting, and the materials from which your home is built for a consistent design.

-Whichever pool patio idea you choose, the location of the pavers require that you pay attention to their slipperiness.
+Whichever material you choose for the hard landscaping, the location of the pavers require that you pay attention to their slipperiness.
 Walking around with wet feet, plus the splashes from the pool create a potential hazard.